diana309/innovationOnBoard.github.io/uot.md

               <div class="box">
                 <h1>Pairing Application</h1>
                 <p>
-                 Complete the pairing application, and we will work to match you with a team in your area of interest.
-Additionally, we will host a networking event on January 7 in a speed-dating format to facilitate successful team formation.
-You will be kept updated on the pairing progress.
+                  Complete your pairing application for review.
+You will receive an email regarding the pairing progress.
+To ensure a match with a team in your area of interest, submit your application before the deadline.
+The deadline to apply is <b>January 25th, 2025</b>.
                 </p>
                 <br>
                 <ul class="actions fit">